TurboTax HelpTurboTax HelpIntuit

 • Answers to the Additional Personal Information questions

-5. On the Information about your spouse or common-law partner screen, enter the information of the spouse/common-law partner (if applicable), including their net income and Amount on line 8 of their provincial schedule 428.
+5. At Information about your spouse or common-law partner, enter the information of the spouse/common-law partner (if applicable), including their net income and Amount on line 8 of their provincial schedule 428.

 6. Proceed until you reach the What happened for you in 2024? section: